JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 ## Text tracking

 Use [`texttrack`](@ref) to track or letter-space text, i.e. vary the spacing between every letter. ("Kerning" is when you do this for just a pair of letters.)
-The units are 1/1000 em, so the actual distance of "50 units of tracking" varies depending on the current font size.

-But really, don’t track text unless you have to.
+The tracking units depend on the current font size.
+In a 12‑point font, 1 em equals 12 points.
+A point is about 0.35mm, so a 1000 units of tracking for 12 point text produces about 4.2mm of space between each character.

 ```@example
 using Luxor # hide
-Drawing(600, 600, "../assets/figures/texttrack.svg") # hide
+Drawing(600, 400, "../assets/figures/texttrack.svg") # hide
 origin() # hide
 background("white") # hide
 sethue("black") # hide